Start your Maine search with these suggested resources:

 National Archives- contain census records from 1790 - 1920; military records Revolutionary War to WW1; military pension records; passport applications back to 1795; ship passenger lists; naturalization; more

-Ancestry.com Includes Social Security Death Index (to find death records by date of death or SSN) and many other databases.
+Ancestry.com (Available in-house only) Includes Social Security Death Index (to find death records by date of death or SSN) and many other databases.

-Family Search has a weath of information gathered by the Church of the Latter-day Saints.
+Family Search has a wealth of information gathered by the Church of the Latter-day Saints.